DNin01/help-for-github-users/questions/signing-key-faqs.md

 ### Should I set my GPG key to expire?

 In general, I'd recommend that too.
-Expiration dates allow the key to eventually stop working even if you lose control of it (like if you forget its passphrase or you lose the key).
+Expiration dates allow the key to eventually stop working even if you can't revoke it.
 I personally set my signing keys to last 3 years.
-But if you don't set an expiration date, you can still revoke your key from GitHub if you ever think it might have been compromised so that GitHub won't mark future commits signed with that key as verified if someone has a hold of it.
+But if you don't set an expiration date, GitHub still lets you revoke your key in case it's ever compromised.
+After revoking the key, GitHub won't mark future commits signed with that key as verified, so if someone has a hold of it, it'll basically be useless.

 It's also possible to renew your signing keys as long as you still have all of the information about them, resetting the expiration date so they last longer.
 But you can also make a new one if you're having trouble with that.
 You should also make a new one (and give it a new passphrase) if you think it was compromised.

 ### Should I choose a strong passphrase?

 Yes.
 If your key is compromised, it's not game over as long as your passphrase is strong - it can still protect your signing key so it can't be used by other people.
-It's basically two-factor authentication, and similar to a PIN for a credit or debit card.
+It's similar to a PIN for a credit or debit card.

 After your key is compromised, though, you'll probably want to work on switching to a new signing key and revoking the old one, just in case.